10 – We Got It Goin’ On (Lost Highway)

 # 3 – I’d Die For You

-David Bryan’s keyboard work played a big role on the Slippery When Wet album.
-On the song” I’d Die For You,” Bryan’s piano playing and keyboard work ignites the intro and first verse.
+David Bryan’s keyboard work played a significant role in the Slippery When Wet album.
+On the song” I’d Die For You,” Bryan’s piano playing and keyboard work ignite the intro and first verse.
 Bryan’s keyboard skills set up a killer chorus that echoed the stylistic minor key romantic sound behind some of Bon Jovi’s best work.
 It was a style that seemed heavily influenced by the music of Bruce Springsteen.
 Yet it was masked by Bon Jovi’s tenor and Richie Sambora’s 80’s metal guitar solos.
 The bleeding heart romanticism and passionate vocals of Jon Bon Jovi made “I’d Die for You” one of the most heartfelt Bon Jovi songs in the band’s fabulous catalog.

 # 2 – Always